MultiTracker

 Visible and radio pass predictions and real-time position data for the International Space Station (ISS) and China's Tiangong space station are provided by the N2YO.com satellite tracking API.
 N2YO uses orbital elements from Space Track (AFSPC) to compute pass times, azimuth, elevation, and brightness for any observer location.
 The sky dome display shows where and when each station will cross overhead — solid arcs are naked-eye visible passes, dashed arcs are radio-only (above horizon but not sunlit).
 The ISS orbits at approximately 420 km altitude with a 51.6° inclination; Tiangong orbits at approximately 390 km with a 41.5° inclination, meaning it won't pass as far north or south as the ISS.
 Pass data refreshes every 30 minutes.

 Earthquake data comes from the United States Geological Survey (USGS) real-time earthquake feeds.
-The monitor displays magnitude 1.0+ events from the past month across the continental United States, plotted on a map with state borders and Great Lakes references centered on your GPS location.
+The monitor displays magnitude 1.0+ events from the past month across the continental United States, plotted on a map centered on your GPS location.
 USGS data is public domain.
 Data refreshes every 5 minutes.

 MultiTracker is a single-page web application built with vanilla HTML5, CSS, and JavaScript.
 All visualizations are drawn on an HTML canvas element.
 The app uses your device's GPS to center the display on your location.
 No data is collected or stored — everything runs in your browser.

 Flight positions are calculated in real-time using bearing and distance from your location.
 Aircraft type icons are resolved asynchronously in the background after each data refresh, staggered to avoid overwhelming upstream APIs.
 Space station pass arcs use quadratic Bézier curves plotted on a sky dome projection where the center represents directly overhead (zenith) and the outer ring is the horizon.
 During an active pass, the station animates along its predicted arc in real time.
-Earthquake positions use a simple equirectangular map projection.
+The earthquake map uses an equirectangular projection with Natural Earth polygon data for state borders and Great Lakes, and supports pinch-to-zoom and drag-to-pan via the Pointer Events API.